 It Creates a Collaborative Work Environment

-When employees can suddenly chat, post updates, and share information with each other right from their phones, teamwork and collaboration among staff skyrockets.
+When employees can suddenly chat, post updates, and share information with each other right from their cell phone, teamwork and collaboration among staff skyrockets.

 When Globus, one of the largest retail chains in Switzerland, needed to get their team working together, they implemented Beekeeper, and the new tool quickly became a sweeping success.
-The cashiers used Beekeeper to share their highest sales receipt for the day, effectively ‘gamifying’ the app and increase low engagement.
+The cashiers used Beekeeper on their cell phones to share their highest sales receipt for the day, effectively ‘gamifying’ the app and increase low engagement.

 Through Beekeeper, they have a place for friendly competition, recognition and helped management increase team sales performance and drive sales of particular promo items as well.